 His remarks earned immediate and widespread mockery.
 The consensus was that they amounted to little more than garbled nonsense.
 Yet the reality – however hard it might have been to believe at the time – is that, at least deep down, he knew what he was talking about.

 The framework he referred to is, in fact, an established cornerstone of risk analysis.
-And the good news for our purposes is that the “unknown unknowns” dimension is extremely relevant to the challenge of growing a business.
-In this context, an unknown unknown describes an instance when we literally don’t know what we don’t know.
+And the good news for our purposes is that the “unknown unknowns” dimension is highly relevant to the challenge of growing a business.
+In this context, an unknown unknown describes an instance when we don’t know what we don’t know.

 1. Gut feeling and good fortune